point-source/supabase-tenant-rbac/README.md

 Returns: boolean

 This will return true if the `group_role` exists within the `app_meta_data->groups->group_id` field of the JWT token used to perform the request.
 Executing this function does not perform any database queries as it relies only on the JWT.

+#### get_req_groups()

+Required inputs: none
+Returns: jsonb

+This will return a current/updated list of groups that the user is a member of.
+This is useful for working around out-of-date JWTs, debugging, and for use in other functions.
+Executing this function will perform a query against the auth.users table each time it is run but only once if run during a transaction as it is marked as `stable`.